dakaza98/colorful-platform/README.md

 ## Known bugs

-- Placeing a stone in the top left corner when playing against an AI causes the game to crash on the first turn
+- If an AI is player 1 when playing a tournament, many pieces can move around when the AI makes a move